The Federalist Papers: Opposition to the Bill of Rights

 The Federalist Papers (specifically Federalist No. 84) are notable for their opposition to what later became the United States Bill of Rights.
-The idea of adding a Bill of Rights to the Constitution was originally controversial because the Constitution, as written, did not specifically enumerate or protect the rights of the people, rather it listed the powers of the government and left all that remained to the states and the people.
+The idea of adding a bill of rights to the Constitution was originally controversial because the Constitution, as written, did not specifically enumerate or protect the rights of the people; rather, it was intended to list the powers of the government and left all that remained to the states and the people.
 Alexander Hamilton, the author of Federalist No. 84, feared that such an enumeration, once written down explicitly, would later be interpreted as a list of the only rights that people had.

 However, Hamilton's opposition to a Bill of Rights was far from universal.
 Robert Yates, writing under the pseudonym "Brutus", articulated this view point in the so-called Anti-Federalist No. 84, asserting that a government unrestrained by such a bill could easily devolve into tyranny.
 References in The Federalist and in the ratification debates warn of demagogues of the variety who through divisive appeals would aim at tyranny.
 The Federalist begins and ends with this issue.
 In the final paper Hamilton offers "a lesson of moderation to all sincere lovers of the Union, and ought to put them on their guard against hazarding anarchy, civil war, a perpetual alienation of the States from each other, and perhaps the military despotism of a successful demagogue".
 The matter was further clarified by the Ninth Amendment.